What is baby led weaning?

 - have developed the fine motor skills to pick up food and put it in their mouth

 Do I have to choose between baby led weaning and puree feeding?

 This is especially helpful if you’re concerned your baby is not eating enough with baby led weaning.

-It can take a while for them to successfully learn to eat food on their own.
+It can take a while for babies to successfully learn to eat food on their own.
 So supplementing their finger food explorations with some blended purees for a time, can enable them to get enough nutrition, while also getting the benefits of baby led weaning.